Skip to main content

 What types of organizations are eligible to participate?

 Participating organizations must be a licensed small business or nonprofit operating in Idaho.
-Bronco Corps targets organizations with less than 50 employees.
-There is, however, flexibility since the goal is to help organizations who have been directly impacted by the recent economic uncertainties.
+Bronco Corps targets organizations with less than 50 employees, who otherwise would not be able to compensate an intern.

 What is required of participating organizations?